 Student Conduct Hearings

-The role of hearing authorities such as the University Conduct Board (UCB) is very straight forward.
-When there is an allegation of a violation of the Student Code of Conduct that is challenged, a board or hearing authority is convened and tasked with following objectives:
+When there is an allegation of misconduct that is challenged, a hearing authority is convened and tasked with following objectives:

 - Figure out whether any students violated any rules. (responsible or not responsible)